-- Intentionally kill, injure or take any dormice. - Intentionally or recklessly damage, destroy or obstruct access to any place that a dormouse uses for shelter or protection. - Under the Habitats Regulations it is an offence to:

-Damage or destroy a breeding site or resting place of a dormouse.
+Intentionally kill, injure or take any dormice.
+Intentionally or recklessly damage, destroy or obstruct access to any place that a dormouse uses for shelter or protection.
+Under the Habitats Regulations it is an offence to: Damage or destroy a breeding site or resting place of a dormouse.
 This is an absolute offence - in other words, intent or recklessness does not have to be proved.
 The applicant is therefore reminded that it is an offence under the Wildlife and Countryside Act 1981 (as amended) and The Conservation of Habitats and Species Regulations 2010 (as amended) that works to trees or buildings where that work involves the disturbance of a dormouse is an offence if a licence has not been obtained from Natural Resources Wales.
 If a dormouse is discovered while work is being undertaken, all work must stop and advice sought from Natural Resources Wales and the Council's Ecologist.

-Relevant UDP Policies SP3 Natural, Historic and Built Heritage ENV 2: Safeguard the Landscape ENV 3: Safeguard Biodiversity and Natural Habitats ENV 4: Internationally Important Sites ENV 7: Protected Species Comments on Additional Information Click here to enter text.
+Relevant UDP Policies SP3 Natural, Historic and Built Heritage ENV 2: Safeguard the Landscape ENV 3: Safeguard Biodiversity and Natural Habitats ENV 7: Protected Species Comments on Additional Information N/A